reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 When dealing with sensitive data, it is recommended to ensure that the data is encrypted not only in transit but also at rest.
 Encryption at rest, not only enhances the security of our architecture but also makes our life easier when going through HIPAA and PCI-DSS audits.

-In this section, we will discuss the necessary steps to integrate our architecture with [AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) and ensure data in our SNS topic and SQS queue is always encrypted.
+In this section, we will discuss the necessary steps to integrate our architecture with <a href="https://docs.aws.amazon.com/kms/latest/developerguide/overview.html" target="_blank">AWS KMS</a> and ensure data in our SNS topic and SQS queue is always encrypted.

 To encrypt data at rest, we start by creating a **custom symmetric AWS KMS key**.
 Once the custom key is created, we need to enable encryption on both our SNS topic and SQS queue by configuring them to use our newly created KMS key.